Malaysia–Singapore border: Railway crossing

-The Malaysian railway operator, Keretapi Tanah Melayu (KTM), runs intercity railway services that extends to Singapore.
+The Malaysian railway operator, Keretapi Tanah Melayu (KTM), formerly ran an extensive intercity railway service from Singapore.
 Rail travellers are processed at the Woodlands Train Checkpoint (WTCP), which is separated from the Woodlands Checkpoint used by road travellers.
 Since 1 July 2011, WTCP was the southern terminus of the KTM rail network and the checkpoint houses both Malaysian and Singaporean border control facilities.

 For decades, Tanjong Pagar railway station in downtown Singapore served as the southern terminus of the KTM rail network, with the railway land and the station under Malaysian ownership.
 Before 1998, both Malaysian and Singaporean border control facilities were co-located at the station.
 In 1998, Singapore opened the Woodlands Train Checkpoint and moved its immigration post there, the official reason being improving border security.
 However, Malaysia refused to move its immigration post to the WTCP or Johor Bahru, citing the move as a ploy to force Malaysia to hand over the railway land and the station as per the Malaysia–Singapore Points of Agreement of 1990, which the two countries interpret differently.
 Between 1998 and 2011, the border clearance for passengers travelling towards Malaysia was an anomaly, as they were granted entry to Malaysia at Tanjong Pagar railway station before passing through Singapore exit controls at WTCP.
 Passengers travelling to Singapore were not affected as they were already cleared by Malaysian authorities at Johor Bahru railway station before Singapore border control at WTCP.
 The dispute was resolved in 2010, with Malaysia relocating its immigration post to WTCP and handing over the railway land and also Tanjong Pagar railway station on 1 July 2011, in exchange for joint development of prime land in Singapore.
+Since 2015, KTM's only service into Singapore has been the Shuttle Tebrau between WTCP and Johor Bahru Sentral stations.
+In 2027, after the commencement of the new Johor Bahru–Singapore Rapid Transit System (RTS), WTCP will close, marking the complete withdrawal of KTM from Singapore.